 Untitled, Salvo, 1997

-“This attention to the everyday and to working in series demonstrates that this is not only a modern characteristic of the mechanical world and of the art it inspires, but also of figurative painting, which uses the series not to mechanically produce similarity, but more simply to humanly create difference.
-This takes place in an era of advanced technological production and reproduction of serial images and objects, to which the artist responds with the aura of painterly creation—one that simply brings to life the series of difference.
-But here, simplicity—which does not mean simplism—is a distinctive trait that defines Salvo’s work, simply because his art evokes classicism. ”
+“This attention to the everyday and to serial work, in fact, shows how this is not only a modern characteristic of the mechanical world and the art it refers to, but also of figurative painting which uses series not to mechanically achieve similarity, but more simply to humanely create difference.
+This is in an era of advanced technological production and reproduction of serial images and things, to which the artist responds with the aura of pictorial creation that simply gives life to the series of difference.
+But here, simplicity, which does not mean simplistic, is a particular characteristic that qualifies Salvo's work, simply because his art brings to mind classicism.”

 Art Exhibitions